Scientific Research - Infos and Tips

 ChatGPT

-ChatGPT is an AI-supported language model (Large-Language-Model, LLM).
-The AI understands the context of a conversation and can respond precisely to questions.
+ChatGPT is an AI-powered language model (Large Language Model, LLM).
+The AI can follow context across longer conversations and respond precisely to questions.

 Examples: